Khaled al-Asaad: Death

-Following al-Asaad's death, ISIS hanged a placard on his corpse listing his alleged "crimes": being an "apostate", representing Syria at "infidel conferences", serving as "the director of idolatry" in Palmyra, visiting "Heretic Iran", and communicating with "a brother in the Syrian security services".
+Following al-Asaad's death, the Islamic State hung a placard on his corpse listing his alleged "crimes": being an "apostate", representing Syria at "infidel conferences", serving as "the director of idolatry" in Palmyra, visiting "Heretic Iran", and communicating with "a brother in the Syrian security services".

-His body was reportedly displayed in the new section of Palmyra (Tadmur) and then in the ancient section, the treasures of which ISIS had already demolished.
+His body was reportedly displayed in the new section of Palmyra (Tadmur) and then in the ancient section, the treasures of which the Islamic State had already demolished.

-In February 2021, Syrian state sources reported the discovery of al-Asaad's body in the countryside 10km east of Palmyra.
+In February 2021, Syrian state sources reported the discovery of al-Asaad's body in the countryside 10 km east of Palmyra.

-Along with al-Asaad, Qassem Abdullah Yehya, the Deputy Director of the DGAM Laboratories, also protected the Palmyra site, and was murdered by ISIS while on duty on 12 August 2015.
+Along with al-Asaad, Qassem Abdullah Yehya, the deputy director of the DGAM Laboratories, also protected the Palmyra site, and was murdered by the Islamic State while on duty on 12 August 2015.
 He was thirty-seven years old.